-EDUC 571 Historical, Philosophical and Legal Foundations of Special Education Prerequisite: EDUC 532 or equivalent.
-May be taken concurrently.
-(3 credits)Historical and legal perspectives that led to PL 94-142 and subsequent legislation.
+EDUC 571 Historical, Philosophical and Legal Foundations of Special Education (3 credits)

+Historical and legal perspectives that led to PL 94-142 and subsequent legislation.
 Current issues in the field of special education; survey of disabilities, philosophical concerns, educational ramifications of legislation and innovative programming.
 This course must be one of the first three courses taken.